 The pandemic is, perhaps, the biggest story of our generation.
 And we found ourselves living it even as we endeavored to cover it, reporting safely by social distancing and masking and conducting interviews remotely.

-With the guidance of Professors Irene Virag and Terence Sheridan – and with the support of a grant from the Marilyn J. Simons Foundation – we pieced together the complex picture of how the university and hospital tackled the coronavirus.
+Our project started with an idea from Professor Richard Ricioppo.
+With his help and the guidance of Professors Irene Virag and Terence Sheridan – and the support of a grant from the Marilyn J. Simons Foundation – we pieced together the complex picture of how the university and hospital tackled the coronavirus.

 Our stories are many and varied.
 And like the shifting pieces of a kaleidoscope, they stand alone and together to provide a picture of what happened here.
 How Stony Brook University and Stony Brook University Hospital – and the people who imbue them with passion and compassion – stood up to a pandemic that has transformed us and continues to shape our futures.